iQuHACK/2021_FeynMen/README.md

-# QMatch: The Quantum version of your favorite dates app
+# QMatch: The Quantum version of your favorite dating app
 (Anyone who is available please sketch out this README!)

 ## Abstract